Welcome to the Batcombe Parish Council Website

-The Government have announced that outdoor playgrounds can re-open from Saturday July 4th and so the Parish Council have decided to re-open the Playing Field from that date.
-The annual safety inspection revealed rot in the main supports for the zipwire so that item has been immobilised.
-Anyone using the remaining play equipment or the gate into the Playing Field should take particular care to clean their hands after use and avoid touching their face.
+Following the easing of Government restrictions, the Parish Council reopened the Playing Field in July.
+Anyone using the play equipment or the gate into the Playing Field should take particular care to clean their hands after use and avoid touching their face.
 Children should be supervised carefully to maintain good hygiene and should not use the play equipment if they have any signs or symptoms of coronavirus.

 The Parish Council does not have the staff available to clean the equipment or the gate between users and so users and parents are advised to clean the equipment themselves before use and to bring hand sanitiser to clean their and their children's hands after use.
 Users are reminded of the need for social distancing and parents should note that they allow their children to use the Playing Field at their own risk.

 Please follow the government advice to stay alert and stay safe.
 This means you should:

 - keep your distance if you go out (2m apart where possible)

 - where appropriate wear a face covering